cyril-dery/CourseProject/README.md

 -Restart the  server in IIS.
 -Go sites and click on osTicket on the left side of IIS -On the  right side of  IIS, click on' browse 80'
+-it should this message "Thank you for Choosing osTicket' with a list of extension enabled or not.
+-Go back to osTicket on the left of IIS
+-Double click on PHP Manager to enable extensions highlight in osTicket 'Thank you' page -Refresh osTicket in the browser to see the changes

 Demonstration (4 points)
 Project must have a thorough demonstration section, illustrating the use of the project.